vonsilke/Pipsi-HSR-Releases/README.md

 ### Usage

-1. Download last release.
+1. Download the latest release.
-2. Run `Launcher.exe`.
+2. Launch `Launcher.exe`.
-3. Select `StarRail.exe`.
+3. Start the game manually.
-4. After opening the game, press `INSERT` to open the GUI.
+4. Once the game is open, press the `INSERT` key to open the GUI.

 <h1 align="center">Features</h1>